 Related to (and can overlap with) Forgiven, but Not Forgotten.
 Contrast Remember When You Blew Up a Sun?, which is when characters keep referencing something awesome a character did, and Flanderization, which is when a once-minor trait completely engulfs the character, but isn't actually referenced In-Universe.

 Sister trope of Never Live It Down, where a character is endlessly mocked by the fandom for a one-time or long-past event.
 If a show's creators notice fandom mockery of a character and slips it into canon, that's a form of Ascended Meme.

-As per the definition of this trope, In-Universe Examples Only, please.
+As per the definition of this trope, this means In-Universe Examples Only.

 - Code Geass: Princess Euphemia is likely going to be forever remembered for slaughtering thousands of innocent Japanese under the influence of the Geass, never mind that she would never do such a thing of her own volition.

-- Dragon Ball: In Z's Buu Saga, Gotenks was hyped up to be the hero who would defeat Majin Buu and save the world, but he utterly failed to do so, getting his ass handed to him by Fat Buu and losing to Super Buu because he was too busy showboating and trying to make himself look cool.
-By the time of Super, the rest of the Z-Fighters have decided that Gotenks is too immature and Lethally Stupid to be relied on; come the Tournament of Power, they tell Goten and Trunks point-blank that they're not on the team because the last time they depended on Gotenks to save the world, he completely screwed up and nearly got everyone killed.
+- Dragon Ball: In Z's Buu Saga, Gotenks was hyped up to be the hero who would defeat Majin Buu and save the world, but he utterly failed to do so, getting his ass handed to him by Fat Buu and losing to Super Buu because he was more concerned with showboating and trying to make himself look cool.
+By the time of Super, the rest of the Z-Fighters have decided that Gotenks is too immature and Lethally Stupid to be relied upon for anything; come the Tournament of Power, they tell Goten and Trunks point-blank that they're not on the team because the last time they depended on Gotenks to save the world, he completely screwed up and nearly got everyone killed.